DURATION

 Hiking

-Fuel up with breakfast and then hit the trails again after a short road transfer to the start of the trail.
+Fuel up with breakfast and then hit the trails again after a short road transfer to the start of the trail in Poiso.
 Today you'll hike Madeira's exhilarating PR1 path, traversing the island's three highest peaks – Pico do Arieiro (1817m), Pico das Torres (1851m) and Pico Ruivo (1862m).
-This unforgettable hike is the most famous on the island, and for good reason!
+Also known as the 'stairway to heaven', this unforgettable hike is the most famous on the island, and for good reason!
 The trail straddles high mountain ridgelines, narrow pathways, steep stairways, and man-made tunnels carved into rock which you'll negotiate with the use of a head torch.
 You’ll be surrounded by the best mountain scenery Madeira has to offer.
 The hike culminates at the island's highest peak, Pico Ruivo, which you'll reach just in time for golden hour.
 Kick off your boots and enjoy a night on Madeira's roof, admiring the starlit sky with a drink and snoozing in the highest mountain hut on the island.

 Day 5